kevineor/docker-factory/README.md

 This script will:
 - ✅ Execute Docker Buildx Bake to build images.
 - ✅ Use Terraform to push the images to the configured registry.

+Feel free to experiment, you can check the registry and see the images being pushed on http://localhost/